quiquee/obc-docs/protocol-spec.md

 }
 ```
 **Definition of fields:**
-- `chaincodeSpec` - See section 3.1.2.2 above.
+- `chaincodeSpec` - See section 3.1.2.2, above.
 - `effectiveDate` - Time when the chaincode is ready to accept invocations.
 - `codePackage` - gzip of the chaincode source.

-The validating peers always verify the hash of the `codePackage` when deploy the chaincode to make sure the package has not been tampered with since the deploy transaction enterred the network.
+The validating peers always verify the hash of the `codePackage` when they deploy the chaincode to make sure the package has not been tampered with since the deploy transaction entered the network.

 ### 3.1.2.4 Invoke Transaction
-An invoke transaction `type` is `CHAINCODE_EXECUTE` and the `payload` contains an object of `ChaincodeInvocationSpec`.
+Transaction `type` of an invoke transaction is `CHAINCODE_EXECUTE` and the `payload` contains an object of `ChaincodeInvocationSpec`.

 ```
 message ChaincodeInvocationSpec {
     ChaincodeSpec chaincodeSpec = 1;